 Unreinforced Roman Hydraulic Concrete

 Crushed ceramics (pots, tiles, bricks) were used for many centuries to obtain waterproof plasters for cistern and aqueduct linings, called opus signinum, but the crushing of potsherds was much more labour intensive than just mining river sand.
-According to Vitruvius (De Arch., 2, 6) and Pliny (Nat.
-Hist., 35, 47 & 36, 52-54), Roman hydraulic mortar consists of lime and Puteolanis pulvis (‘pozzolana’ sand), and Roman hydraulic concrete is the combination of this mortar with layers of aggregates.
+Around 200 BC, crushed ceramics were replaced by Puteolanis pulvis (‘pozzolana’ sands mined from the Phlegraean Fields near Pozzuoli) for the construction of coastal fish tanks (piscinae), as it allowed mortar to cure under water, reason why it is called ‘hydraulic mortar’.
+Roman hydraulic concrete is the combination of this hydraulic mortar with layers of aggregates (Vitruvius, De Arch., 2, 6 and Pliny, Nat.
+Hist., 35, 47 & 36, 52-54).
 The resulting structure is now called opus caementicium.
-These pozzolana sands were mined from the Phlegraean Fields near Pozzuoli, and allowed mortar to cure under water.
-It is therefore often called ‘hydraulic concrete’.

 Although the compressive strength of Roman hydraulic concrete is smaller than that of modern concrete, its longevity, especially in marine conditions, is still a matter of surprise and debate for modern civil engineers.
 However, recent research indicates that the presence of lime clasts generates a process of long-term self-healing of micro cracks by filling them with calcite[1].